 Exploring the political pathways and viability of an international agreement to close the high seas to fishing

-Jennifer Jacquet, Ph.D., is an environmental social scientist who studies large-scale “cooperation dilemmas”—such as overfishing, climate change, and the wildlife trade—that cannot be addressed effectively without the involvement of many parties with competing interests.
+Jennifer Jacquet is an environmental social scientist who studies large-scale “cooperation dilemmas”—such as overfishing, climate change, and the wildlife trade—that cannot be addressed effectively without the involvement of many parties with competing interests.

-In her Pew marine fellows project, Jacquet is working to expand on recent analysis of policy scenarios examining the possibility of closing the high seas to fishing.
-She is exploring the political pathways and viability of such a policy and will identify the expected winners and losers of such an approach.
-The project will provide a better understanding of the feasibility of changing fisheries policies in the high seas.
-Jacquet will engage in scientific and policy discussions and publish peer reviewed papers to advance understanding of policy for high seas closure.
+As a Pew marine fellow, Jacquet built upon existing analyses of policy scenarios examining the possibility of closing the high seas to fishing.
+She explored the political pathways and viability of such a policy and identified the expected winners and losers of such an approach.
+Her project provided a better understanding of the feasibility of changing fisheries policies in the high seas.

-To learn more about Jacquet, visit her bio online.
+To learn more about Jacquet, read her bio.